Krrish1999/SerenityAI/README.md

 The project includes a detailed guide for testing the Stripe integration.
 Please refer to `STRIPE_TESTING_GUIDE.md` in the root directory for comprehensive instructions on testing payment flows, subscriptions, and troubleshooting.

+### Testing User Accounts

+For testing purposes, you can use these sample accounts with different roles:

+**Therapist accounts:**
+- Email: `dr.johnson@Serenity Ai.com` - Anxiety specialist
+- Email: `dr.patel@Serenity Ai.com` - Relationship counselor
+- Email: `dr.thompson@Serenity Ai.com` - Trauma specialist

+**Patient accounts:**
+- Email: `alice.johnson@email.com` - Anxiety patient
+- Email: `bob.smith@email.com` - Depression patient
+- Email: `emma.brown@email.com` - Grief counseling

+All test accounts use the password: `Password123!`

 ## 🌐 Deployment

+This application can be easily deployed to platforms like Netlify or Vercel.
+Follow these steps for deployment:

+1. Build the project: `npm run build`
+2. Configure environment variables on your hosting platform
+3. Deploy the contents of the `dist` folder

-This application can be easily deployed to platforms like Netlify.
-Ensure all environment variables are correctly configured in your deployment environment.
+Ensure all environment variables from `.env.example` are correctly configured in your deployment environment.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please feel free to open an issue or submit a pull request.

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature-name`
+3. Commit your changes: `git commit -am 'Add new feature'`
+4. Push to the branch: `git push origin feature/your-feature-name`
+5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License.

+## 🔧 Troubleshooting

+### Common Issues

+- **Authentication errors:** Make sure your Supabase credentials are correctly configured in `.env`
+- **Stripe integration issues:** Check the `STRIPE_TESTING_GUIDE.md` for solutions
+- **Database connectivity:** Verify your Supabase project is running and RLS policies are correctly set up

+For more help, please open an issue on the repository.